mjpernot/elastic-lib/README.md

     - phy_repo_dir = "PHYSICAL_DIR_PATH"
   * **LOGICAL_DIR_PATH** is the logical directory path to the share file system.
   * **phy_repo_dir** is the physical directory path to the share file system.
+    - See the path.repo entry in the elasticsearch.yml for log_repo_dir and phy_repo_dir values.

 ```
 vim elastic.py